openedx/frontend-app-gradebook/README.md

 ``grades.writable_gradebook``.
 Make sure to check the ``enabled`` box.
 Alternatively, you could add this as a regular waffle flag to enable the gradebook for all courses.

+## Running tests

+1. Assuming that you're operating in the context of the edX devstack, run `gradebook-shell` from your devstack directory.
+This will start a bash shell inside your running gradebook container.
+2. Run `make test` (which executes `npm run test`).
+This will run all of the gradebook tests.

 ## Directory Structure

 * `config`